 Robotic welding is the use of robots to perform welding tasks automatically.
-This technology has been used for several decades and has revolutionized the welding industry.
-Robots are more accurate, faster, and can work continuously, making them ideal for mass production environments.
+This technology has revolutionized the welding industry.
+Robots are more accurate, faster, and can work continuously.
 Let’s explore the use of robots in welding or robotic welding and how they have improved the welding industry.

 The first robot was developed in 1954 by George Devol and Joseph Engelberger.
-It was called the Unimate and was used to transport die-casting parts from one machine to another.
-In the 1960s, the automotive industry started using robots for spot welding, and by the 1980s, they had become common.
-Today, robot welding is used in many industries, including aerospace, shipbuilding, and construction.
+It was called the Unimate and transported die-casting parts from one machine to another.
+In the 1960s, the automotive industry started using robots for spot welding.
+Today, robot welding is used in many industries.

 Robot welding offers several advantages over traditional welding methods, including: